ElvaShen/Lending_Club_Loan_Data_Interactive_Visualization/README.md

-Then I exhibited the Distribution of Loan Amount by State
+Then I exhibited the Distribution of Loan Amount by State From 2007 to 2015.
+This is the interactive graph with the drop-down menu.